 An important post this - I cannot emphasise enough how seriously you should take carbon monoxide.

-Carbon monoxide risks are often thought to mostly affect gas and solid fuel Agas but oil cookers can also produce carbon monoxide if operating incorrectly.
+Carbon monoxide risks are often thought to mostly affect gas and solid fuel range cookers but oil cookers can also produce carbon monoxide if operating incorrectly.

 In between this though what happens if something goes wrong?
 Firstly your pets will be affected first.
 They are smaller and are akin to the canary in the coal mine.
 If your dog starts sleeping a lot more than usual that can be a sign of CO poisoning - see this story.